-How Is Aortic Stenosis Diagnosed?
+Aortic Valve Stenosis

-What Are Symptoms of Aortic Stenosis?
+What Are Symptoms of Aortic Valve Stenosis?

 Children with mild or even moderate aortic stenosis usually do not have symptoms.
 If symptoms occur, they may include:

-- Possible mottled and cool skin
+Possible mottled and cool skin

 If the left ventricle is an adequate size, the obstruction across the aortic valve may be relieved by an interventional cardiac catheterization procedure.
-The procedure involves placing a balloon across the valve and blowing it up.
+The procedure involves placing and then inflating a balloon across the valve.
 This dilates the valve narrowing and is called balloon valvuloplasty.